hemanth/functional-programming-jargon/readme.md

 ##Closure

-A very simplistic definition - A closure is a way of accessing a variable outside its scope.
+A closure is a way of accessing a variable outside its scope.
 Formally, a closure is a technique for implementing lexically scopped named binding.
 It is a way of storing a function with an environment.

 A closure is a scope which captures local variables of a function for access even after the execution has moved out of the block in which it is defined.